500Foods/WelcomeToTroodon/README.md

 ## Level Two Kit - Get to work!
-This is aimed at those that might be planning a more production-oriented environment.
+This is aimed at those who might be planning a more production-oriented environment.
 Maybe you're using your printer in a business.
 Maybe you have an Etsy store.
 Maybe you print a lot of the same things over and over again.
-Here's a bunch of ideas for tools and techniques and things to have on-hand to ensure reliable prints day in and day out.
+Here's a bunch of ideas for tools and techniques and things to have on hand to ensure reliable prints day in and day out.

 - Tap Replacement
 - Alternative build plates